caligrafy/caligrafy-quill/README.md

 + It is recommended to place the repo at the Server Document Root level
 + Go to the downloaded repo and create a .env file by copying the example `cp .env.example .env`
 + Create an `APP_KEY` and an `API_KEY` in the .env file.
 You can use Caligrafer to generate API keys for you by running `php caligrafer.php generatekeys` and adding the generated keys to the .env file
 + Add the following to the .env file if not present: `APP_ROOT=<caligrafy root folder. default: caligrafy-quill>`.
-If caligrafy is not installed at the Server Document Root level, refer to the `Different Root Folder` section below.
+If caligrafy is not installed at the Server Document Root level, refer to the [Different Root Folder instructions](https://github.com/caligrafy/caligrafy-quill/wiki/1.-Getting-Started#different-root-folder).
 + Change the other values in .env file to match your local or production server settings
 + run `composer install` to get all the dependencies needed
 + make the folder `/public/uploads/` writable if you intend to allow uploads in your application.
 You will need to run the command `sudo chmod -R 777 /public/uploads`